YumekaMengjiaLYU/jekyll-multilingual/_posts/2021-01-17-ica-algorithms.markdown

 as cICA hereafter,

+Limitations of static spectral analysis
+It is visually interpretable only for stationary signals

+We want to combine the temmporal precision but also want to ectract frequency specific information over time

+One of the main way to do t-f anlysis is wavlet convolution

 ## Time-frequency Analysis

+They taper to 0 at the beginning and the end.

+Integrate to 0

+Where do wavelets come from?

+Why wavelets provide temporal specificity?
+Fourier transform: dot product with this kernel

+Morlet convolution: dot product with the kernel

+Morlet wavelets in time and in frequency

++ in frequency domain the amplitude spectrum is a Gaussian

+Convolution
++ in the time domain
+should avoid using convolution in the time domain as it is very slow for conceptual purposes

+goal take two time series and mix them together to create a signal in general signal is the thing you are interested in ; the kernel is the filter that you apply
++ in the frequency domain

 In signal processing, time–frequency analysis[3] is a body of techniques and methods used for characterizing and manipulating signals whose statistics vary in time, such as transient signals.

 It is a generalization and refinement of Fourier analysis, for the case when the signal frequency characteristics are varying with time.
 Since many signals of interest – such as speech, music, images, and medical signals – have changing frequency characteristics, time–frequency analysis has broad scope of applications.